-The purpose of the Valuation Section is to establish and maintain a reliable Property Valuation Roll as the basis for levying municipal property taxes.
-The Valuation Section is responsible for arranging the implementation of the General Valuation (GV) Roll every four years and Supplementary Valuation (SV) Rolls at least twice annually except for the year during which the new General Valuation Roll is implemented when only one SV is undertaken.
+The purpose of the Valuation Section is to establish and maintain a reliable property valuation roll as the basis for levying municipal property taxes.
+The section is responsible for arranging the implementation of the General Valuation (GV) Roll every four years and Supplementary Valuation (SV) Rolls at least twice annually, except for the year during which the new General Valuation Roll is implemented, when only one SV is undertaken.